Iguana2024/sprint3/README.md

 - **Transparent handling** of user decisions, ensuring GDPR compliance and accountability.
 - **Secure storage** and retrieval of user data using MongoDB and Redis.
 - **Easy-to-use interface** for managing data sharing preferences.

+This Documentation will guide you through the key aspects of the project.

 ## Overview
 The IGD Application allows visitors to make informed decisions about sharing their data.
 Users are presented with two clear options: "Grant" or "Reject".